jmy19/challenge/customer-success.md

 An important activity you will be performing at Ada is building the initial bot experiences for our new customers based on their existing support articles.

 Your challenge is to create a bot for the education-technology company [Top Hat](https://tophat.com) that provides a warm greeting and helps users who are struggling to enrol in a course, purchase a subscription, and reset their password.
+The support article which provides the solutions to each of these issues is attached in _Materials_ below.

 Make sure to read about the qualities of a successful bot in the _Materials_ below.
 When you are finished, please send us the link to your bot for feedback.